Andrew20371160/File-IO-With-Binary-Trees/Custom Database Creator/readme.md

 This binary search tree can be used in creating simple data bases for documentation and an example of how to use refer to bst.h.
+Note : This doesn't contain all features of a database or dbms but can be used to create a simple one with saving and loading features.
 Also Feel free to use any code :)